 Main duties of the Board of Directors

-- approving operating policies and monitoring their implementation.
-Reports are made on matters which the Board of Directors have subjected to reporting when approving an operating policy, (attachment 1)
+- Approving operating policies and monitoring their implementation.
+Reports are made on matters which the Board of Directors has decided to require reporting when approving the policy, (Attachment 1);

-- making decisions on the general principles of the Group’s incentive schemes,
+- Approving the general principles of the Group’s incentive schemes;

-- arranging internal audit activities and drawing up audit plans together the audit committee, if such is nominated, and with the CFO.
-Monitoring the reports of external auditors and actioning the measures required by the reports together with the CFO,
+- Organising internal audit activities and drawing up audit plans together with the audit committee, if such is nominated, and with the CFO.
+Monitoring the reports of external auditors and implementing the measures required by the reports together with the CFO;

-- making decisions on significant investments, property conveyance and financing facilities (loans, mortgages, pledges),
+- significant investments, property transfers and financing arrangements (loans, mortgages, pledges),

-- when required, authorising the CEO to initiate any actions not included in day-to-day management.
-Such authorisation may apply to a specific actin or be of a more general and permanent,
+- When required, authorising the CEO to initiate any actions not included in day-to-day management.
+Such authorisation may apply to a specific action or be of a more general permanent authorisation

-- creating the organisation structure necessary for the company’s activities and safeguarding the organisation’s activities,
+- Ensuring the organisation structure necessary for the company’s activities is in place and safeguarding the organisation’s operation.

-- making proposals to the general meeting of shareholders and convening the general meeting of shareholders and
+- Making proposals to the general meeting of shareholders as well as convening the general meeting of shareholders; and

-- making decisions about other matters than those that by law come under the remit of the Board of Directors.
+- Making decisions on other matters that by law are under the responsibility of the Board of Directors.